 Another of My $100 Start Bright Ideas Using The Same Hobby

-I Offer Exclusive Classes for My "Fan Club"
+I Offered Exclusive Classes for My “Fan Club”

-Every month I teach classes to my fan club.
-We make 6 pages for the month which allows them to stay up to date with their family history albums.
-They get special deals that nobody else gets and they love it.
-We've been meeting for 3 years now and you can bet, we'll go into January 2013 with a bang!
+Every month I taught classes to my fan club.
+We made 6 pages for the month which allowed them to stay up to date with their family history albums.
+They received special deals that nobody else got and they loved it.
+I did that for 3 years.

 So you can see how it can just keep branching out.

 Home Based Business Heart Passion